Understanding Executive Skills

 While the ‘inside’ of brain injury is an inescapable labyrinth, looking at, or ‘observing’ someone who has lost their executive functionality from the ‘outside,’ can be like watching a master illusionist.

 Nothing you ‘see’ is real in terms of anything and everything you have ever experienced before.

 For some people, especially those who haven’t been given any information or told what to expect, the role of caregiver can be tremendously stressful.
 In these cases, your assumptions are often just that – best guesses.
 Judgements become just as weak as you try one tactic after another.
 You are doing your utmost, giving your best, but nothing you do seems to be helping.

 Sometimes it can feel like most everything you do or say to help is thrown back in your face.
 You can’t work out why.
 How can the best of intentions go so awry?

 You may get frustrated with being told that you don’t understand.
-Efforts to be empathetic, efforts to help, can feel like ammunition that fires back at you at a fast rate of knots.
-Changing the way you communicate may help.
+Efforts to be empathetic, compassionate, attempts to help, can feel like ammunition that fires back at you at a fast rate of knots.
+Changing the way you communicate may help; educating yourself certainly will.

 When everything is disjointed, there don’t seem to be any ‘complete’ answers.
 You have to keep trying because you believe there must be another way.